PyLops/pylops/README.md

 You need **Python 3.6.4 or greater**.

+#### From PyPi

-If you want to simply use PyLops within your Python codes, type the following command in your terminal:
+If you want to use PyLops within your codes, install it in your Python environment by typing the following command in your terminal:

 ```
 pip install pylops